Aurillium/PronounBot/README.md

 # Pronoun Bot

-Pronoun Bot is a bot for transgender, nonbinary, genderqueer, and any other gender-questioning people that can be used to try out new pronouns and names.
+Pronoun Bot is a Discord bot for transgender, nonbinary, genderqueer, and any other gender-questioning people that can be used to try out new pronouns and names.
 It was written in Node.js

 ## How to use me